srinivaschintu485/similar/README.md

 | 5.
 Parse Output    | Extract structured info (tag, cause, fix)      | Regex or JSON mode     |
 | 6.
 Display         | Show in UI, Slack bot, or dashboard            | Streamlit, Teams, etc. |

+The development of this model was driven by the increased manual effort and inefficiency in root-cause analysis of data breaks during reconciliations and audit preparation cycles.
+As data volumes and system complexity grew, traditional rule-based matching approaches became insufficient to handle anomalies, leading to delays, inconsistent explanations, and higher operational costs.

+Solution

+To address these limitations, a machine learning–based AIML system was proposed.
+This system automates anomaly detection and provides transparent explanations, significantly reducing manual interventions.
+The Precert AIML model is specifically trained to operate at the field level, handling both human-entered and system-generated records.
+Unlike bulk or file-level transformations, it focuses only on row-level, field-to-field mappings across datasets.
+The solution excludes unstructured inputs and ambiguous mappings, ensuring higher accuracy, scalability, and efficiency in anomaly detection.